Okay, get to get the goods here on this ABC email scandal, quote unquote.

 What do you do when you adopt a highway?

-You despite all the taxes that we're paying, the bunch of suckers that go out there to adopt a highway.
+Despite all the taxes that we're paying, a bunch of suckers that go out there and adopt a highway.

-You know how many do you know what the the the taxes that we pay property tax gasoline taxes?
+You know how many, do you know what the taxes that we pay, property tax, gasoline taxes?

-We use prisoners to go clean it up, they don't cost anything.
+We use prisoners to go clean it up.

-You see these prisoners out there let out of jail wearing the bright orange out there with their pokers in the medians of the highway.
+You see these prisoners out there let out of jail wearing the bright orange out there with their pokers and the medians of the highway.

 Every time I drive by one of these adopt a highway signs, who are the fools that are falling for this?